gnome-terminator/docs/source/gettingstarted.rst

 Horizontally again:

 .. image:: imgs/split_window.png
+   :scale: 100%
+   :align: center

+.. note:: People sometimes raise the ambiguity of the terminology used,
+          and disagree as to which way round Horizontal and Vertical are used.
+It has been the way it is for a very long time.
+Changing it now will just confuse existing users, so I won't be changing it.
+Besides, I happen to agree with the way round it is.
+So deal with it. 😎

 Between the terminals you can see a space that is a splitter grab handle.
 You can grab these and drag them, and the terminals will resize.
 In this